Physics-111/Physics-111.github.io/docs/tests.md

 **Date**: Thursday, November 17

 **Time & Location**: "take-home" style.
-Must be completed within a continuous 3-hour window between Thursday 7:00 am to Friday 11:59 pm.
+Must be completed within a continuous 3-hour window between Thursday 7:00 am to Sunday 11:59 pm.
 I have reserved Shan 2454 from all day on Thursday if you would like a quiet room to work in.

 <br>